bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

 `inst.isle` layer.
 Either way, the important thing is that the lowering rules remain pure.

-Fnally, note that these moves are generally cleaned up by the register allocator's move coalescing, and move mitosis will eventually go away completely once we switch over to `regalloc2`, which takes instructions in SSA form directly as input.
+Finally, note that these moves are generally cleaned up by the register allocator's move coalescing, and move mitosis will eventually go away completely once we switch over to `regalloc2`, which takes instructions in SSA form directly as input.